 When you get unfavorable feedback, ask what you need to work on.
 Then, find ways to improve that particular section of your singing.

 You could be lacking something in vocal technique.

 So, identify the technical error you’ve committed.
-Then, ydou are set to perform much better next time.
+Then, you are set to perform much better next time.

 I included this singing tip to help you better your abilities.
 And, I sincerely hope it gave you something to think over.

-Now, keep working to improve your singing voice to take your singing to the next level.
+Now, keep working to improve your vocals to take your singing to the next level.